Kenji Johjima: Seattle Mariners

 On April 25, 2008, the Mariners and Johjima agreed to a three-year contract extension.

+Return to Japan

-However, after losing playing time to two other catchers in the 2009 season, Johjima opted out of the final two years of this extension so he could return to playing in Japan, where he signed with the Hanshin Tigers of Japan's Central League.
+After losing playing time to two other catchers in the 2009 season, Johjima opted out of the final two years of this extension so he could return to playing in Japan, where he signed with the Hanshin Tigers of Japan's Central League.
 He retired a month into the 2012 season.